hideyukiinada/examples/tensorflow/variable_reuse.md

         print("Price of the sketchpad: %f" % (price))
 ```

-When you run this, you get:
+When you run this, you will get:

 ```
 Price of the book: 20.500000